taedlar/es2_mudlib/README.md

 However, a LPMud mudlib requires a compatible LPMud driver to run on.
 Currently ES2 mudlib is known compatible with MudOS and [Neolith](https://github.com/taedlar/neolith) (a MudOS fork, specially customized for ES2 mudlib), while both of them do not allow commercial-use.
-It might be possible to run ES2 mudlib with popular [FluffOS](https://github.com/fluffos/fluffos) with some efforts.
+It might be possible to run ES2 mudlib on popular [FluffOS](https://github.com/fluffos/fluffos), with some efforts.
-And maybe future releases ES2 mudlib will eventually support certain LPMud drivers that allows commercial-use.
+And maybe future releases of ES2 mudlib will eventually support certain LPMud drivers that allows commercial-use.

 ### Displaying "ES2 mudlib"